-You are welcome to request a free half-hour meeting to discuss resource consent requirements, or an application you have prepared before you lodge it for processing.
+You are welcome to request a free pre-application meeting for up to one hour to discuss resource consent requirements, or an application you have prepared before you lodge it for processing.
 Please phone us on 0800 76 88 45 to book an appointment.

 The plans page list a range of activities which are "permitted".
 This means you do not need a resource consent provided you meet the conditions of the relevant permitted activity rule.

 However, you may need to apply for a resource consent when:

 - your proposed activity is not specifically addressed in the plan;

 - your proposed activity cannot meet the conditions of the relevant permitted activity rule; and/or

 - your proposed activity is listed as a controlled, restricted discretionary, discretionary, or non-complying activity.